-This report has been prepared by Clear Environment for the NGPSG in accordance with the contractual arrangements between Clear Environment and NSW Department of Planning and Environment, and in accordance with the proposal submitted to NSW Trade & Investment on 12 January 2018.
+This report has been prepared by Clear Environment for the NGPSG in accordance with the contractual arrangements between Clear Environment and NSW Department of Planning and Environment (now (NSW) Department of Planning, Industry and Environment), and in accordance with the proposal submitted to NSW Trade & Investment on 12 January 2018.
 The findings of this report are limited to an assessment of the compliance of accredited GreenPower Products with the National GreenPower Accreditation Program: Program Rules Version (v.10, 2016), in accordance with the scope of the audit and supporting procedures.